-- A) 1 minute for local routine and special reports and for runway visual range displays in air traffic services units: and - b) 10 minutes for METAR and SPECI, except that when the 10-minute period immediately preceding the observation includes a marked discontinuity in runway visual range values, only those values occurring after the discontinuity shall be used for obtaining mean values.
+a) 1 minute for local routine and special reports and for runway visual range displays in air traffic services units; and b) 10 minutes for METAR and SPECI, except that when the 10-minute period immediately preceding the observation includes a marked discontinuity in runway visual range values, only those values occurring after the discontinuity shall be used for obtaining mean values.

-Note. - A marked discontinuity occurs when there is an abrupt and sustained change in visibility, lasting at least 2 minutes, which reaches or passes through criteria for the issuance of SPECI reports given in 4.9.4
+Note.- A marked discontinuity occurs when there is an abrupt and sustained change in runway visual range, lasting at least 2 minutes, which reaches or passes through the values 800, 550, 300 and 175 m.

-4.3.5 Runway Light Intensity
+4.3.5 Runway light intensity

-When instrumented systems are used for the assessment of runway visual range, computations should be made separately for each available runway.
+It is recommended that When instrumented systems are used for the assessment of runway visual range, computations should be made separately for each available runway.
 For local routine and special reports, the light intensity to be used for the computation should be:

-- a) For a runway with the lights switched on and the light intensity of more than 3 per cent of the maximum light intensity available, the light intensity actually in use on that runway; - b) for a runway with the lights switched on and the light intensity of 3 per cent or less of the maximum light intensity available, the optimum light intensity that would be appropriate for operational use in the prevailing conditions; and - c) For a runway with lights switched off (or at the lowest setting pending the resumption of operations), the optimum light intensity that would be appropriate for operational use in the prevailing conditions.
+- a) for a runway with the lights switched on and a light intensity of more than 3 per cent of the maximum light intensity available, the light intensity actually in use on that runway; - b) for a runway with the lights switched on and a light intensity of 3 per cent or less of the maximum light intensity available, the optimum light intensity that would be appropriate for operational use in the prevailing conditions; and - c) for a runway with lights switched off (or at the lowest setting pending the resumption of operations), the optimum light intensity that would be appropriate for operational use in the prevailing conditions.

-In METAR and SPECI, the runway visual range shall be based on the maximum light intensity available on the runway.
+In METAR and SPECI, the runway visual range should be based on the maximum light intensity available on the runway.